Francis Ruyter

 Francis Ruyter (born 1968) is an American painter and gallerist.
 He was born in Washington, DC.
 Ruyter often paints using photographs as source material, in a style that has been compared to Pop art.
 In 2002 he produced a billboard work, as part of MoMA Projects 77.
-His work is included in the permanent collections of the Museum of Modern Art, New York, SFMOMA, and the Denver Art Museum.
+His work is included in the permanent collections of the Museum of Modern Art, New York, SFMOMA, the Pérez Art Museum Miami, and the Denver Art Museum.